Troubleshooting

 • Click Upgrades to view messages related to device upgrade tasks.
 See Viewing Upgrade Messages.
 See Viewing Upgrade Messages.
 You must be an Admin user or have Updates permission to view these messages.

-• Click Health to view messages related to the health of your management center and the devices registered to it.
+• Click Health to view messages related to the health of your Firewall Management Center and the devices registered to it.
 See View Health Messages.
 You must be an Admin user or have the Health permission to view these messages.

 You can navigate to the Health Monitor page by clicking the Health monitor link.